yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 May instead be formatted (and passive voice removed):

-> These variables are accessed in Puppet manifests in two ways – either directly by the name of the fact on a global variable or via the `$facts` array.
+> These variables are accessed in Puppet manifests in two ways: either directly by the name of the fact on a global variable or via the `$facts` array.

 ---